Purpose and Scope

 Preferred/Chosen First Name is supported in the systems identified through the Office of the Registrar.

-Academic Handbook, General Policy, Academic Records and Student Transcripts
+General Policy - Academic Records and Student Transcripts

 Policy Category: Financial